Sanofi, GSK to supply vaccine doses to WHO-backed alliance

 More than 180 nations including China have joined the plan but some, including the United States, have opted to stick with their own supply deals.
 Sanofi and GSK signed a $2.1 billion deal with Washington during the summer to supply it with more than 100 million doses of the same vaccine, which they hope to present for regulatory approval next year.

+Sanofi is also working on another vaccine project with US company Translate Bio that will use a technology known as messenger RNA (mRNA) which instructs cells in the body to make coronavirus proteins that then produce an immune response.

 Clinical trials for this project are expected to start in the fourth quarter.
-Covax is co-led by GAVI, the WHO and the Coalition for Epidemic Preparedness Innovations (CEPI). - Reuters
+Covax is co-led by Gavi, the WHO and the Coalition for Epidemic Preparedness Innovations. - Reuters